 Here’s a nice breakdown, from Google, of the different types of keywords.

-#2 – Eliminate your budget-eating keywords
+#2 – Eliminate keywords that bankrupt your search marketing strategy

 Log in to your AdWords account.

 Then, navigate to the Keywords tab (while viewing “All Campaigns”).

 Go to Details >> Search Terms >> All.

 Now, export the keyword data to an Excel sheet.

 Then, filter the results to look for the keywords that have produced zero conversions (in the last 3-6 months).
 You can also calculate your total wasteful spend on these keywords until now.